pbarnard1/proj_algos_aug_2021/lectures/Lecture04-Collaborating-on-GitHub.md

 # Using GitHub for group projects

-NOTE TO SELF: Make sure you demo a visual of how branching works!!

 ## Reminders about projects:

 - If you're in the ACCEL program, solo project presentations will during at the *office hour* time of **4 PM** on **Monday, August 16** - so that's an hour earlier from when lecture starts!